vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in PROJECT NAME project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We as members, contributors, and leaders pledge to make participation in the vsphere-with-tanzu-proof-of-concept-samples project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,